 IMPORTANT UPDATE: the new Midem (or MID3M if you have the patience to type that) is returning to the January slot in 2024.
 Follow Cannes or Bust on Twitter for news as it breaks.

 The Midem music biz fair is the world’s foremost event of its kind.
 It has been held annually at the Palais des Festivals in Cannes since 1967, with the exception of an online edition in 2020.
 It provides a forum for discussing business and legal issues, and showcasing new artists, musical trends and music-related products.
 Most of all, it’s where the business comes to build contacts and do deals.

 Although major music labels and other corporate actors are present at MIDEM, it has become the place for producers and mid-sized labels do business.
 Many of the conferences, workshops and keynotes revolve around helping the indies negotiate a very difficult international market that nonetheless still has potential.

-MIDEM is attended by between 5-6,000 delegates from several thousand companies and hundreds of journalists, from around 75 countries.
+Before it folded and was later ressurected by the city of Cannes, MIDEM was attended by between 5-6,000 delegates from several thousand companies and hundreds of journalists, from around 75 countries.
 Although attendees come from all over the world, those from Western Europe (67%) and North America (22%) clearly dominate.

-After being taken over by the city of Cannes and severa partners, the next MIDEM will take place from January 19-21, at the Palais des Festivals et des Congrès, Cannes, France.
-It will feature a smaller roster of business events and concerts that will include Jean-Michel Jarre and Fatboy Slim.
-The organisers promise a return to form for 2024.
+After being taken over by the city of Cannes and several partners, the next MIDEM will take place from January 24-27, 2024, at the Palais des Festivals et des Congrès, Cannes, France.
+It will feature a smaller roster of business events, workshops and concerts around the city of Cannes.

 Check Midem.com for details.